PastorGL/datacooker-etl/EXECUTE.md

 ```
 =============================================
 Data Cooker ETL REPL interactive (ver.
-3.8.0)
+5.0.0)
-Type TDL4 statements to be executed in the REPL context in order of input, or a command.
+Type TDL statements to be executed in the REPL context in order of input, or a command.
 Statement must always end with a semicolon.
 If not, it'll be continued on a next line.
 If you want to type several statements at once on several lines, end each line with \
 Type \QUIT; to end session and \HELP; for list of all REPL commands and shortcuts